mattkeys/Google-Pagespeed-Insights/readme.txt

 == Changelog ==

+= 3.0.3 =
+* Fixed bug where Maximum Script Run Time option could not be set to "No Limit" after previously being set to a higher value

 = 3.0.2 =
 * Fixed bug introduced in v3.0.1 effecting servers running PHP 5.4 where a PHP error is produced while trying to perform actions in the plugin like saving options